A Guide to Your Questions About Our 5-Star Child Care Center

 Q) What types of activities do you offer for infants and toddlers?

-A) Every day your infant will enjoy a variety of carefully curated activities designed to foster all aspects of his or her development.
+A) Every day your infant will enjoy a variety of carefully curated activities designed to foster all aspects of their development.
 Our infant curriculum provides the foundation for:

 - Language and Literacy